 - Long-term care lasting up to one year

 - Recovery coaches on staff to assist patients with job/recovery skills

 - 2-bedroom, fully furnished apartments that offer the convenience and comforts of home

 - Holistic and recreational therapies such as yoga, art, music, wellness, massage, and acupuncture therapies

-Beat Your Addiction with Detox
+Beat Alcohol Addiction with Detox

 There is no reason to let alcohol addiction control your life any longer.
-At 1st Step Behavioral in Pompano Beach, Florida, you can overcome your active addiction and learn how to successfully maintain your sobriety for the years to come.
+At 1st Step Behavioral in Pompano Beach, Florida, you can overcome your active addiction and learn how to successfully maintain your sobriety for many years to come.

 Our team of expert physicians, psychologists, and other medical professionals are eager to help you make this life change.
 Call 1st Step Behavioral Health at (855) 425-4846 or contact us here for more information about available programs.